 IMRT plus chemotherapy — Newer radiation techniques, such as IMRT, are associated with more favorable toxicity profiles.
 (See "Radiation therapy techniques in cancer treatment", section on 'Intensity-modulated radiation therapy'.)

-Meta-analyses — Several meta-analyses have addressed the benefit of trimodality therapy over surgery alone for esophageal cancer.
-The most recent and largest of these included 12 randomized comparisons of neoadjuvant chemoradiotherapy (either concurrent or sequential) versus surgery alone for esophageal or EGJ cancer, including the FFCD 9901, CALGB 9781, and CROSS trials .
+●Meta-analyses – Several meta-analyses have addressed the benefit of trimodality therapy over surgery alone for esophageal cancer [44,45].
+One of the most recent and largest of these included 12 randomized comparisons of neoadjuvant chemoradiotherapy (either concurrent or sequential) versus surgery alone for esophageal or EGJ cancer, including the FFCD 9901, CALGB 9781, and CROSS trials .
 The HR for all-cause mortality for neoadjuvant chemoradiotherapy was 0.78 (95% CI 0.70-0.88), and this translated into an absolute survival benefit of 8.7 percent at two years and a number needed to treat to prevent one death of 11.
 The benefit was similar across histologic subtypes (for SCC, the HR was 0.80, 95% CI 0.68-0.93; for adenocarcinomas, the HR was 0.75, 95% CI 0.59-0.95).
 The potential benefit of neoadjuvant therapy was not offset by a higher postoperative mortality (in-hospital or 30-day postoperative death).

 ●Fraction size (standard fraction size, 1.8 Gy to 2 Gy) and interfractional intervals (standard interval, 24 hours)